muhme/joomla-branches-tester/README.md

           See [Database and File System Consistency](#database-and-file-system-consistency) for more details.

-Skipping the Cypress tests `installLanguage` and `installJoomlaMultiLanguage` is required for Joomla versions that are not released yet (for example, Joomla 7.0 in March 2026), as the language packages are not yet available and the tests would fail with the error `Unable to detect manifest file.` Set the environment variable `CYPRESS_SKIP_INSTALL_LANGUAGES=1`:
+Skipping the Cypress tests `installLanguage` and `installJoomlaMultiLanguage` is required for Joomla versions that are not released yet (for example, Joomla 7.0 in May 2026), as the language packages are not yet available and the tests would fail with the error `Unable to detect manifest file.` Set the environment variable `CYPRESS_SKIP_INSTALL_LANGUAGES=1`:
 ```